Forget your password?

 Axpo's Etzel substation in the Swiss Alps - DILO's g3-service cart used at Axpo's Etzel substation

 123 kV GIS with g3 installed and energized at Axpo's Etzel substation in 2018

-The gas mixture was delivered onsite already premixed, in bottles.
-The filling or evacuation procedure is similar to the procedure with SF6 directly from the bottle. g3 dedicated gas handling cart is used to fill or recover the gas from/to the GIS compartment.
+The gas mixture was delivered onsite already premixed, in cylinders.
+The filling or evacuation procedure is similar to the procedure with SF6 directly from the cylinder. g3 dedicated gas handling cart is used to fill or recover the gas from/to the GIS compartment.
 Walter explains, “Gas quality analyzers, densimeters, filling valves, sealing system are adapted to g3 but work the same way.
 Even the maintenance cycles remain the same.”
 The site was energized in August 2018.

 RTE, the French Transmission System Operator, ordered seven GIS bays at 72.5 kV rated voltage for its substation at Grimaud in France.
 This fourth project was so far the largest F35 GIS with g3 installed at customer site in September 2018.
-A dedicated g3 service cart containing a bottle heating facility was used to fill the GIS.
+A dedicated g3 service cart containing a cylinder heating facility was used to fill the GIS.
 The gas handling of g3 is similar to the gas handling of SF6; it needs an additional step of heating the bottle to bring the mixture from liquid into gaseous phase.
 After filling, the C4F7N content, O2 content and humidity in each compartment was confirmed using a g3 Analyzer.